tomcritchlow/tomcritchlow.github.io/_posts/2023-04-26-career-maps.md

 layout: blog
 ---

+I've been on a maps kick recently writing about [blog maps](https://tomcritchlow.com/2023/04/03/blog-maps/) and [roadmaps](https://tomcritchlow.com/2023/04/18/roadmap-territory/)!
+Let's talk about career maps...

 Careers only make sense in hindsight.
 And for indie consultants it's even worse - there are no well trodden paths.
 You have to kind of make it up as you go.

 So I really love it when people show their messy, meandering careers.
 Three visualizations struck me recently: